Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 “Preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise,” Lupo said in a statement early Friday.

+“He had been suffering from seizures for over a year, and we believe he had a seizure when he was showering,” Bonseigneur said early Friday.
+“We’re not sure when he died.
+We just spoke with him yesterday.”

+She added, “He was alone and a friend couldn’t get hold of him, so he called his driver, who has a key because of these seizures, and he went into his home and found him in the shower.”

 Thomas last played in the NFL in 2019, appearing in 11 games with 10 starts for the New York Jets.
-He officially announced his retirement in June.
+He officially announced his retirement this past June.

+He will be remembered mostly for his eight-plus seasons with the Broncos.

+“We are devastated and completely heartbroken,” the team said in a statement.
+“We were very much looking forward to celebrating Demaryius for years to come as one of the greatest players in franchise history.”

 A native of Montrose, a tiny town in southeast Georgia, Thomas managed to make his mark collegiately as a receiver at Georgia Tech — even after the school hired Paul Johnson to replace Chan Gailey as coach.